dwyl/home/README.md

 ## Why?

-People are often more productive/effective when working from home:
+People are often more productive/effective when working from [their] home:

 ![working-from-home](https://user-images.githubusercontent.com/194400/43996896-071d1e66-9dc5-11e8-93e2-9a4b3fa000c9.png) <br />
 http://paulgraham.com/opensource.html > Workplaces

-However we are well aware that working from a "normal home" can be _challenging_:
+_However_ we are well aware that working from a "normal home" can be _challenging_:

 [![struggle-working-remotely](https://user-images.githubusercontent.com/194400/44254407-a5c75480-a1fa-11e8-997d-2e5a18cef355.png)](https://open.buffer.com/state-remote-work-2018)<br />